tiny-infinity/GridCellsCopy/Readme.md

 # Grid Cells Conductance-based Model
-A biophysically detailed conductance-based model of Grid cells built with the NEURON simulation environment.
+A conductance-based model of [Grid cells](https://en.wikipedia.org/wiki/Grid_cell), implemented using the [NEURON](https://www.neuron.yale.edu/neuron/) simulator with parallelized functionality for efficient simulations.
+Grid cells are crucial for spatial navigation, and this model replicates their dynamics with biologically realistic conductances.

+Key Features:
+- Conductance-based implementation of Stellate cells and Inhibitory Interneurons of the medial entorhinal cortex.
+- Parallelized Simulation: leveraging NEURON for multi-core simulations to handle large networks efficiently.
+- User-Friendly Code: Clear structure with modular components for easy setup, modification, and analysis.

 # Prerequisites